 The port number of the custom SNMP port.
 Set this field to

 0 to use the default SNMP port defined in the Node’s properties.

 Count Statistic as Difference

 Changes the statistic to be the difference in query values between polling cycles.

-Select the Convert Value check box to open the Formula box where you can manipulate the returned value with a variety of mathematical possibilities.
-Choose common functions from the drop down lists to manipulate the returned value, or select the Custom Conversion option.
+Select this check box to open the Formula box where you can manipulate the returned value with a variety of mathematical possibilities.
+Choose common functions from drop-down lists to manipulate the returned value, or select the Custom Conversion option.
 See Convert values in data transformations for SAM component monitors for details.

 Specify when a threshold that indicates a warning or critical level has been breached.
 Logical operators are in the drop down followed by a blank field for you to enter the value of this threshold.
 For example: